LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 Handler-Transformer=Type BandCascadeTransformer
 ```

-It's recommended to use TimeResampler after them, not between them, because high and low frequencies don't update at same speed, and TimeResampler helps in providing a consistent output.
+It's recommended to use TimeResampler after them, not between them (doing so will cause an error), because high and low frequencies don't update at same speed, and TimeResampler helps in providing a consistent output.

 After that you can add other handlers like UniformBlur or Spectrogram.